Skip to content

 Bin Peak Threshold Threshold for rescaling of the de-trended signal.

-First, a short-term median filter with size smoothK is applied to remove fast noise from the time series.
+First, a short-term median filter with size smooth_k is applied to remove fast noise from the time series.
 If the Bias Method is set to "none", smoothing is applied to globally rescaled time series.
-The subsequent de-trending can be performed with a long-term median filter with the size biasK {biasMet = "runmed"} or by fitting a polynomial of degree polyDeg {biasMet = "lm"}.
+The subsequent de-trending can be performed with a long-term median filter with the size bias_k {bias_method = "runmed"} or by fitting a polynomial of degree polynomial_degree {bias_method = "lm"}.
 After de-trending, if the global difference between min/max is greater than the threshold the signal is rescaled to the (0,1) range.
-The final signal is binarised using the binThr threshold parameter.
+The final signal is binarised using the binarization_threshold threshold parameter.

 Collective Event Detection